-Note: Using any Manhole requires that cryptography and pyasn1 be installed.
+Note: Using any Manhole requires that pycrypto and pyasn1 be installed.
 These are not part of the normal Buildbot dependencies.

-manhole.AuthorizedKeysManhole You construct this with the name of a file that contains one SSH public key per line, just like ~/.ssh/authorized_keys.
-If you provide a non-absolute filename, it will be interpreted relative to the buildmaster's base directory.
-You must also specify a directory which contains an SSH host key for the Manhole server.

-manhole.PasswordManhole This one accepts SSH connections but asks for a username and password when authenticating.
-It accepts only one such pair.
-You must also specify a directory which contains an SSH host key for the Manhole server.

-manhole.TelnetManhole This accepts regular unencrypted telnet connections, and asks for a username/password pair before providing access.
+- manhole.AuthorizedKeysManhole You construct this with the name of a file that contains one SSH public key per line, just like ~/.ssh/authorized_keys.
+If you provide a non-absolute filename, it will be interpreted relative to the buildmaster's base directory. - manhole.PasswordManhole This one accepts SSH connections but asks for a username and password when authenticating.
+It accepts only one such pair. - manhole.TelnetManhole This accepts regular unencrypted telnet connections, and asks for a username/password pair before providing access.
 Because this username/password is transmitted in the clear, and because Manhole access to the buildmaster is equivalent to granting full shell privileges to both the buildmaster and all the workers (and to all accounts which then run code produced by the workers), it is highly recommended that you use one of the SSH manholes instead.

+'''

+some examples:

+from buildbot.plugins import util

+c['manhole'] = util.AuthorizedKeysManhole(1234, "authorized_keys")

-''' c['manhole'] = util.PasswordManhole(1234, "alice", "mysecretpassword", ssh_hostkey
+c['manhole'] = util.PasswordManhole(1234, "alice", "mysecretpassword")

-dir="/data/ssh_host_keys/")

 c['manhole'] = util.TelnetManhole(1234, "bob", "snoop_my_password_please")

 '''